w3f/polkadot-wiki/docs/learn/learn-governance.md

 ## Technical Committee

-The Technical Committee(TC) was introduced in the [Kusama rollout and governance post](https://polkadot.network/kusama-rollout-and-governance/) as one of the three chambers of Kusama governance (along with the Council and the Referendum chamber).
+In governance v1, the Technical Committee(TC) was introduced in the [Kusama rollout and governance post](https://polkadot.network/kusama-rollout-and-governance/) as one of the three chambers of Kusama governance (along with the Council and the Referendum chamber).
 The TC is composed of the teams that have successfully implemented or specified either